tandeshao/tp/docs/UserGuide.md

 Symbol | What it means |
 -----|----------------|
-`add` | Words/sentences that have this format of display are texts/keyboard commands that can cause a response in Abπ *Italics* | Sentences that are in italics represent additional information.
+`add` |  Words with this format are commands that can cause a response in Abπ.
+*Italics* | Sentences that are in italics represent additional information.
 :exclamation: | Warning/cautionary statement that should be read.
 :bulb: | Extra tip that may be useful to the reader.